-Placement in ESL 8B and placement in ESL 9B and placement in ESL 90 OR Language Arts Division Chair approval.
+Placement in ESL 90 OR Language Arts Division Chair approval.

-ESL92 - Intermediate English as a Second Language (LEC - Lecture) Description
+ESL92 - Intermediate English as a Second Language (LEC - Lecture)

 This course is designed to improve the academic language skills of intermediate-level learners of English.
 The focus is on developing reading comprehension, expanding vocabulary, increasing reading rate, writing paragraphs and essays, and honing study skills.
 (Formerly ESL 18 and ESL 19)